scribe-public/sample-policies/docs/v2/initiatives/rules/gitlab/project/approvals-policy-check.md

 Verify the project's merge approval policy complies with requirements.

 :::note
-This rule requires Unsigned Gitlab Project Discovery Evidence.
+This rule requires Gitlab Project Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.